AlfatArdiansa/Test-Programmer-APJII_Alfat-Ardiansa/README.md

 composer install
 ```

-Then create the database with laravel artisan. \*Make sure that the Database Configuration at `.env` file is correct then run this command
+Then create the database with laravel artisan. \*Make sure that the Database Configuration inside `.env` file is correct then run this command

 ```sh
 php artisan migrate